How to Remove Picture Backgrounds

 Students Learn to Remove Backgrounds from Pictures

-Here is an example of a finished product.
+Here is an example of a finished graphic:

-In this image, the boy and the dog have had their backgrounds removed.
-The moonwalk image was opened in Paint.NET and the boy and dog images were added on top as layers.
+In this image, the boy and the animals have had their backgrounds removed.
+The moonwalk image was opened in Paint.NET and the boy, cat and geese images were added on top as layers.

 What you will need:

-- An image with a plain, simple background for easy background removal.
+- A foreground image with a plain, simple background for easy background removal.